 Thus, a deliberately prepared and conducted decluttering project not only results in an increase of space in our home.

-It also creates more spaciousness in our mindwe gain awareness, clarity and focus, we experience an increase in self-confidence and more energy – to change whatever we want to change in any area of our life.
+It also creates more spaciousness in our mind – we gain awareness, clarity and focus, we experience an increase in self-confidence and more energy – to change whatever we want to change in any area of our life.

-Imagine you are moving to a new place.
+Let’s imagine you are moving to a new place.

-The new home has the ideal size for your personal requirements and it has all the furniture and storage space you need to organise your belongings in a useful and practical way.
+The new home is the ideal size for your personal needs, and it has all the furniture and storage space you need to organise your belongings in a useful and practical way.

-However, so far you don’t have any belongings.
+However, so far, you don’t have any belongings.
 Your new home is completely empty.

 It’s your task now to bring in all – and only! – the things that you truly love, need and use.